joan-xavier/portfolio/README.md

  **Key Highlights:**

-  -Optimized museum inventory insights by querying and identifying 15% of paintings not currently exhibited and uncovering underutilized museum spaces.
+- Optimized museum inventory insights by querying and identifying 15% of paintings not currently exhibited and uncovering underutilized museum spaces.
 - Improved collection management by detecting museums with no associated paintings, enabling better artwork distribution planning and enhancing visitor experience.
 - Enhanced data-driven decision-making by cleaning inconsistencies (e.g., mismatched artist IDs, missing gallery assignments) to support accurate reporting on artwork visibility and artist representation

--
 ### Project/Course Certifications:

 - Received a passing grade and verified certificate in [‘Machine Learning with Python – From Linear Models to Deep Learning’ offered by MITx, MA](https://courses.edx.org/certificates/996fa1a66b8243fd8cc2dddc1da867b2) in association with edX.
 (2024)